heptarch/heptarch.github.io/drafts/demon.md

 expertise in chemistry."

 The absurdity has somewhat changed character.
 Foster stammers:
-"Corpuscular machines?
-Ah, you mean molecules?"
-Beethoven has softened somewhat; the sounds of evening traffic float in from Marleybone.
+"Corpuscular machines?"
+The sounds of evening traffic float in from Marleybone.
+"Ah, you mean molecules?"
+Beethoven's picture has softened.
 "Perhaps... perhaps you would like some tea?"

 <p align="center">
   ⁂